-Right-clicking in the active viewport exits any mode that has control and returns control to the Select Object mode.
+Right-clicking in the active viewport exits any Viewport Navigation mode that has control and returns control to the most recent transform tool.
 Right-clicking in one of the inactive viewports keeps the focus where it is and makes that clicked viewport active.

 Another common button color is red.
-When the Auto Keys or Set Keys buttons are depressed, they turn red.
-The edge of the active viewport being animated also turns red.
+When either the Auto Key or Set Key buttons are depressed, they turn red.
+The edge of the active viewport being animated along with the Time Slider also turns red.
 This reminds you that any modifications will be saved as a key.